 - After you have transferred the design, the moment of joy has arrived.
 Yes, the preparation may seem somewhat tedious, but it is well worth the effort.
 It is especially rewarding if you have put time into the design and feel confident about it.
 Patience is most useful when wood burning, as Michelangelo says, “Genius is eternal patience.”

 - Cheaper wood burning tools take some time to warm up, so you may wish to plug them in before transferring the design.
 The boxes that come from Hobby Lobby are pinewood, which is tolerable, though not ideal.

 - On softwoods such as pine or basswood, a bad singe mark will occur if you hold the tip on the wood for too long.
 It is useful to have some scrap wood for practicing and testing the strength of the hot tip.
 I have also worked on basswood, aromatic cedar, cherry, and oak.
 Birch is also highly recommended.
 I’ve also removed the pinewood top off these boxes on a belt sander and glued it on basswood.

 Once the design is burned, go over your piece of wood with an eraser to clean any carbon lines.
 Make sure you don’t use a pink eraser, since it may leave streaks.
 I use a white eraser called Staedtler.

 - To add color to a wood burning, I use Derwent Inktense watercolor pencils.
 The 24-pencil selection is sufficient for my needs, though larger assortments are available.
 In application, these pencils appear as a regular colored pencil would on paper or wood.
-When moistened with alcohol, however, the color dissolves into paint.
+When moistened with alcohol, however, the color dissolves into the paint.
 Whereas ordinary colored pencils tint the surface of the wood, the method described here allows the color to penetrate the wood fibers.

-- I usually color everything with the dry pencils before moistening with a brush.
+- I usually color everything with dry pencils before moistening it with a brush.
 To integrate better with the wood, I prefer colors that are mostly transparent, but others may prefer intense, opaque applications.
 After applying the colors, put some rubbing alcohol in a small dish and soak a soft artist’s brush in it.